ryanwilsond/belte/docs/Principles.md

 Buckle compiler.

 This language and compiler are being developed to solve the biggest issue with all modern general-purpose programming languages.
-This is the distinction of **Logical vs Physical**.
+This is the **Logical vs Physical** distinction.
 Low-level implementation details should not be a concern to the developer\*.

-To better understand this distinction take the code example (in C++):
+To better understand this distinction, take the code example (in C++):

 ```cpp
 struct MyStruct {